bhupendersinghh/RESTfulBlogAPP/README.md

 1. Download the repository , switch to the directory in terminal

-2. Run mongodb server on localhost or update the database link accordingly.
+2. Run mongodb server on localhost or update the database link accordingly in app.js.

 3. Run the following command:

     npm start

+4. Access the web application at localhost:3000